1913 College Football All-Southern Team: Key

 C = received votes for a composite All-Southern eleven compiled from 18 sports writers by the Atlanta Constitution.

-ZC = compiled from sports writers, coaches, and others by Z. G. Clevenger, coach at University of Tennessee The coaches involved in the compilation were Clevenger of Tenn, Cunningham of Georgia, Graves of Alabama, Major of Clemson, Hardage of Mercer; McGugin of Vanderbilt, Cope of Sewanee, and Heisman of Tech.
+ZC = compiled from sports writers, coaches, and others by Zora Clevenger, coach at University of Tennessee The coaches involved in the compilation were Clevenger of Tenn, Cunningham of Georgia, Graves of Alabama, Major of Clemson, Hardage of Mercer; McGugin of Vanderbilt, Cope of Sewanee, and Heisman of Tech.
 McWhorter and Rainey tied in votes, as many moved McWhorter to fullback to make room for him.

 SP = posted by coach Bill Cunningham of the University of Georgia, combining selections of sports writers and coaches in the South.

 BC = the personal selection of coach Cunningham of Georgia.

 D = selected by Mike Donahue, coach at Auburn University.
 It had a first and second team.

 AP = posted by the Associated Press.

 WL = W. A. Lambeth of the University of Virginia.

 AR = member of a Southern all star team which played against the Seventeenth Infantry of Army at West Point.
 It featured stars of previous seasons as well.